-No. Potential Mitigation Measures 140.
-Impacts Mitigation Measures 16) Site areas should be clear from explosive remnants of War (ERW) Unexploded Ordnance (UXO) before commencing the work in the site.
+No. Potential Impacts Mitigation Measures 16) Clearance letter of explosive remnants of War (ERW) Unexploded Ordnance (UXO) should be provided before commencing the work in the site area.
 17) Everyone who works on any site must have access to adequate toilet and washing facilities, a place for preparing and consuming refreshments, and an area for storing and drying clothing and personal protective equipment (PPE).
 18) Contractor to ensure PPE (personal protective equipment) is used by all workers on site.
 19) Materials and equipment are tidily stacked, protected and covered where necessary.
 Additionally, there is adequate space for new materials to be stored in secured covered areas to avoid damage, theft, and to protect these items from weather conditions.
 20) Ensure that distance is maintained between drivers and workers when unloading construction materials and recommend that drivers remain in their vehicles whenever possible to avoid COVID-19.
 21) Appropriate signposting of the sites will inform workers of key rules and regulations to follow.
 22) The contractor should provide full insurance coverage schema of all type of workers.
 The insurance should cover work related accidents (Injuries and fatalities) as well as insurance for third party.
 23) Rigid obligations and penalties will be added to the contractor/subcontractors' contractual agreements in order to guarantee child labor is prohibited in the project.
 Penalties to be applied in cases where workers under the age of 18 are hired.
 24) The contractor must clean up and rehabilitate all sites prior to handing over.
-25) Actions to make the school more energy efficient, such as use of natural light and ventilation which may also reduce the reliance on generators and other sources for energy should be considered.
-26) The new building shall be designed, constructed, and operated in full compliance with local building codes, local fire department regulations, local legal/insurance requirements, and in accordance with an internationally accepted L&FS standard.
-A suitably qualified L&FS professional accep Generation, the accepted design.
-1) Waste collection and disposal pathways and sites will be identified for all major waste types expected from construction activities. storage, disposal 2) Construction and demolition waste, if any, will be separated from general refuse, organic, liquid and chemical wastes by on-site sorting and stored in appropriate containers.
-2 of 3) Construction waste will be collected and disposed properly by licensed collectors to authorized area. constructio n, hazard, 4) The records of waste disposal will be maintained as proof for proper management as designed.5) Whenever feasible Contractor will reuse and recycle appropriate and viable and materials 6) Simple waste management plan for specific waste streams must be developed.
+25) Provision of suitable work equipment to prevent a fall occurring, e.g. edge protection 26) Provision of work equipment to minimise the distance and consequences of a fall, e.g. fall arrest systems.
+27) People will be notified in advance to connect the power line with the consumer's houses to eliminate the shortage in supplying the Generation, energy although it will not take long time.
+Waste collection and disposal pathways and sites will be identified for all major waste types expected from construction activities.
+Construction and demolition waste, if any, will be separated from general refuse, organic, liquid and chemical wastes by on-site sorting and stored in appropriate containers. storage, disposal Construction waste will be collected and disposed properly by licensed collectors to authorized area.
+2 of construction, 4) The records of waste disposal will be maintained as proof for proper hazard, management as designed.
+5) Whenever feasible Contractor will reuse and recycle appropriate and and domestic viable materials 6) Simple waste management plan for specific waste streams must be waste 7 developed.
+7) General waste must be collected and transported to the approved disposal sites.
+8) Food wastes must be collected, where practicable, considering health and hygiene issues, for disposal off-site through licensed contractors.